aryangupta-19/Weather-Forecast-Page./README.md

+This is my practice project, I amde it to apply learnings of react and Material UI to understand the application of react hooks useState and useEffect, and Cards from Material UI, here I learnt how to use predefined codes and in our frontend.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.